 The state will pay the plan deductible, and the Managed Care Organizations will cover all additional health care costs.
 Kentucky HEALTH would require premium payments on a sliding scale ($1-$15 per month), though individuals at or below 100% of the Federal Poverty Level (FPL) may elect to not make their required premium payments and instead continue to be charged copayments for services.
 The 1115 Medicaid Waiver proposal makes dental and vision care as earned benefits instead of services covered under the standard benefit package for adults who received coverage through Medicaid expansion, including many parents.

 Adults—except those who are pregnant, medically frail, or the primary caregiver of a dependent child or adult—are required to participate in work, education, training, or community service activities to receive coverage.
-They must enroll during an open enrollment period each year and can lose coverage or be locked out of coverage if they fail to pay their premiums.
+They must enroll during an open enrollment period each year and can lose coverage or be locked out of coverage if they fail to pay their premiums or report changes that may affect their eligibility.

 Impact on Children, Pregnant Women, and Parents